CarloLucibello/Tsunami.jl/README.md

 ## Usage Examples

-Define your model subtyping the `FluxModule` abstract type, implement a few required methods, then let the `Trainer` train the model on your dataset with `fit!`.
+Define your model subtyping the `FluxModule` abstract type, implement a few required methods, then let the `Trainer` train the model on your dataset with `Tsunami.fit!`.
 Tsunami will handle all of the boilerplate (training loop, loggin, gpu movement, validation, ...).

 See the folder [examples/](https://github.com/CarloLucibello/Tsunami.jl/tree/main/examples) for usage examples.